Prometheus-X-association/edge-translators/docs/design-document.md

 ## Test specification
 ### Test plan
-See specific document on test plan
+See [specific document](https://docs.google.com/document/d/1_kgb8CnV1rWnnxHC3EbGbp50ygiJExdIKGtRu-iZSxE/edit) on test plan

 ### Unit tests
 Unit tests will be set-up on a range of sample data to ensure non-regression during the development.
-These unit tests will take as input an example of a provider data and the output of the transformation will be checked against a static output file.
+These unit tests will take as input an example of a data provider and the output of the transformation will be checked against a static output file.

 These tests will be executed with Pytest.
+Extensive examples of data input and output are [available here](https://github.com/Prometheus-X-association/edge-translators/tree/main/docs/data-examples)

 Example of input data file (in json)
 ```json
 [